Insulin-like growth factor 1: Mortality

-Both high and low levels of IGF‐1 increase mortality risk, with the mid‐range (120–160 ng/ml) being associated with the lowest mortality.
+Both high and low levels of IGF1 increase mortality risk, with the mid‐range (120–160 ng/ml) being associated with the lowest mortality.

 Dairy consumption

-It has been suggested that consumption of IGF-1 in dairy products could increase cancer risk, particularly prostate cancer.
-However, significant levels of intact IGF-1 from oral consumption are not absorbed as they are digested by gastric enzymes.
-IGF-1 present in food is not expected to be active within the body in the way that IGF-1 is produced by the body itself.
+It has been suggested that consumption of IGF1 in dairy products could increase cancer risk, particularly prostate cancer.
+However, significant levels of intact IGF1 from oral consumption are not absorbed as they are digested by gastric enzymes.
+IGF1 present in food is not expected to be active within the body in the way that IGF1 is produced by the body itself.

 The Food and Drug Administration has stated that IGF-I concentrations in milk are not significant when evaluated against concentrations of IGF-I endogenously produced in humans.

-A 2018 review by the Committee on Carcinogenicity of Chemicals in Food, Consumer Products and the Environment (COC) concluded that there is "insufficient evidence to draw any firm conclusions as to whether exposure to dietary IGF-1 is associated with an increased incidence of cancer in consumers".
-Certain dairy processes such as fermentation are known to significantly decrease IGF-1 concentrations.
+A 2018 review by the Committee on Carcinogenicity of Chemicals in Food, Consumer Products and the Environment (COC) concluded that there is "insufficient evidence to draw any firm conclusions as to whether exposure to dietary IGF1 is associated with an increased incidence of cancer in consumers".
+Certain dairy processes such as fermentation are known to significantly decrease IGF1 concentrations.
 The British Dietetic Association has described the idea that milk promotes hormone related cancerous tumor growth as a myth, stating "no link between dairy containing diets and risk of cancer or promoting cancer growth as a result of hormones".

 Cardiovascular disease

-Increased IGF-1 levels are associated with a 16% lower risk of cardiovascular disease and a 28% reduction of cardiovascular events.
+Increased IGF1 levels are associated with a 16% lower risk of cardiovascular disease and a 28% reduction of cardiovascular events.

 Diabetes

-Low IGF-1 levels are shown to increase the risk of developing type 2 diabetes and insulin resistance.
-On the other hand, a high IGF-1 bioavailability in people with diabetes may delay or prevent diabetes-associated complications, as it improves impaired small blood vessel function.
+Low IGF1 levels are shown to increase the risk of developing type 2 diabetes and insulin resistance.
+On the other hand, a high IGF1 bioavailability in people with diabetes may delay or prevent diabetes-associated complications, as it improves impaired small blood vessel function.

-IGF-1 has been characterized as an insulin sensitizer.
+IGF1 has been characterized as an insulin sensitizer.

-Low serum IGF‐1 levels can be considered an indicator of liver fibrosis in type 2 diabetes mellitus patients.
+Low serum IGF1 levels can be considered an indicator of liver fibrosis in type 2 diabetes mellitus patients.